-Dermestid Beetles & Larvae Work to Clean Skulls & animal bones.
+Dermestid Beetles & Larvae That Work.
+Dermestid Beetles & Larvae That Work To Clean Flesh From Skulls & animal bones are desired for Taxidermy Purposes.
 Your Dermestid Larvae feed on the flesh and hide as well as internal organs.
 Dermestids Work at Cleaning until the Skull or Bones are completely bare.
 Adult Beetles eat less but reproduce.
 Our Dermestid Beetles are at Work Now at top universities, laboratories, museums and for taxidermy businesses and enthusiasts.

 Dermestid Home: Your Beetles will arrive quickly and include a good mixture of Adult Beetles and Larvae.
 Your Dermestid Colony comes with bedding material that has within it the frass material, uncountable eggs and tiny larvae that begin to mature by 30 days or so.
 House your Dermestid Beetles in a “Rubbermaid” type bin or tub.

 Choose a bin that will match the size of your beetle colony that you would like to have.
 Dermestid Beetles are not climbers.
 They can’t fly at all (temperatures below 80 F).
 They do have wings but they will remain where they are.
 Air holes or screening is needed.
 Just cut out a hole in the lid and cover it with mesh material or screening.

 Bedding: A few inches of substrate is used such as Wood shavings or Shredded Paper material, A Good Bedding Substrate For Dermestid Beetles is our Wood Mulch material (Do not use Cedar) A few inches will be needed for the beetles to feel comfortable.
 Our bedding is good for laying eggs in.
 Egg cartons, foam pieces, and mattress stuffing material work good for pupating larva and will help frass material build up and insulate the colony.